 Couple and Family Psychoanalysis is an international, peer reviewed Journal, promoting the theory and practice of working with couple and family relationships from a psychoanalytic perspective.
 It provides a forum for disseminating current ideas and research and for developing clinical practice.
 It is sponsored by the Tavistock Institute of Medical Psychology and published by Phoenix Publishing House.

-- An established journal, listed by PEP, bringing together the interests of all professionals who draw on psychoanalytic perspectives in their work with
+- An established Journal, listed by PEP, bringing together the interests of professionals who draw on psychoanalytic perspectives in their work with couples and families.

 - An international journal presenting ideas and experiences of clinical practitioners from around the world.

 - An innovative journal, critically reviewing and discussing developments in practice, research, and literature, together with lively and topical book and arts reviews.

 - A journal to enhance professional practice with authoritative articles from established as well as new authors in twice yearly issues.
 First time authors are especially encouraged with advice on preparing papers for publication.

 - A welcoming journal offering opportunities for first-time writers and a forum for those seeking closer connection with others in their field.